caesarfeta/dot_com/story/informal_qa/informal_qa.md

-## Informal QA
 Wouldn't we all love to remove humans from testing our software.
-Let's get machines to do this for us!
+Let's get machines to do this for us... everywhere!

 Well we can't.
 Not everywhere anyway.